gbmhunter/blog/content/electronics/components/heatsinks-and-thermal-interfaces/_index.md

 For more information on thermal resistances, see the {{% link text="Thermal Management page" src="/electronics/circuit-design/thermal-management" %}}.

-## Where Does The Heat Go?
+### Where Does The Heat Go?

 The following diagram is a thermal analysis of a SMD MOSFET mounted to a PCB.

 {{< img src="thermal-analysis-of-smd-mosfet-on-pcb.png" width="687px" caption="Thermal analysis of a SMD MOSFET mounted on a PCB.
-Image from http://www.fairchildsemi.com/an/AN/AN-1029.pdf."  >}}
+Image from http://www.fairchildsemi.com/an/AN/AN-1029.pdf, retrieved 2013-05-29." >}}

-## List Of Component Package Thermal Resistances
+### List Of Component Package Thermal Resistances

 See the {{% link text="Component Packages page" src="/pcb-design/component-packages" %}}.
 This has many of the common component packages and their thermal resistances.

-## Forced Convection
+### Forced Convection

 The following image shows two graphs combined into one, the thermal performance of a heatsink with natural convection, and that with forced convection (e.g. a fan).

 {{< img src="heat-dissipation-graph-for-natural-and-forced-convection.png" width="960px" caption="Heat dissipation graph for both natural and forced convection.
-Image from http://www.aavid.com/sites/default/files/products/boardlevel/aavid-standard-heatsinks.pdf." >}}
+Image from http://www.aavid.com/sites/default/files/products/boardlevel/aavid-standard-heatsinks.pdf, retrieved 2013-05-29." >}}

-## Packages
+### Packages

 There is no standard package for heatsinks and the pitch for their support pins, although some more common pin spacings exist (such as 25.4mm (1inch) e.t.c).

 {{< img src="to-220-pcb-mount-heatsink-hs22-technical-drawing.png" width="1364px" caption="The technical drawing of a typical TO-220 heatsink.
-Image from www.digikey.com."  >}}
+Image from www.digikey.com, retrieved 2013-05-29." >}}

+## Thermal Interfaces

+Two packaging types:

+* Pad
+* Roll

+The thermal interface material may be filled with ceramic particles to improve thermal conductivity.

+Polymer with acrylic adhesive.

+Sometimes the electrical resistivity will not be specified, but a dielectric strength (in `kV/mm`) will be given.
+This is when the electric field becomes strong enough to pull outer valence electrons away from the material's atoms, and the material becomes conductive.